luckydipper/mpu6050_imu/readme.md

 ros2 run micro_ros_setup flash_firmware.sh
 ```

-**⚠️ Critical Flashing Tips:**
+**Critical Flashing Tips:**

 1. **Cable Quality Matters:**
    - Use a **data-capable USB cable** (not charging-only cables)
-   - USB-C to USB-C or USB-C with adapter works well
+   - USB-C to USB-C cable with 5-pin converter works well
    - Older USB to micro-USB cables often fail for data transfer

 2. **Hold BOOT Button:**
    - Press and hold the **BOOT button** on ESP32 during flashing
    - Keep holding until you see "Writing at 0x..." messages
-   - Some boards require holding BOOT + pressing RESET simultaneously
+   - If holding doesn't work, try pressing it repeatedly

 3. **Common Issues:**
    - If flashing fails, see the [Troubleshooting](#7-troubleshooting) section